doctorfree/DriveCommandLine/README.md

 or set the environment variable `GDRIVE_CONFIG_DIR`.
 Example: `GDRIVE_CONFIG_DIR="/home/user/.gdrive-secondary" gdrive list` You will be prompted for a new verification code if the folder does not exist.

+### DriveCommandLine GDHOME local storage location

+The DriveCommandLine utilities use the environment variable **GDHOME** to access the locally stored mirror of the Google Drive they manage.
+This variable is set in the file `$HOME/.gdrive/gdhome`

+To initialize this setting, if it was not done during the installation of the DriveCommandLine package, simply execute any of the DriveCommandLine utilities.
+If this variable has not previously been configured, the utility will prompt you for a path to your local Google Drive storage.
+For example, execute the command `gdlist`.
+If no GDHOME has been set the command will prompt you to Initialize gdrive home to the current working directory.
+If that is where you wish to maintain local Google Drive storage then enter 'y' or 'Y'.
+If you prefer another location for local storage then enter 'n' or 'N' and you will be prompted to "Enter your gdrive home".
+Enter the full absolute path to your gdrive home and your GDHOME will be configured in `$HOME/.gdrive/gdhome`.

+These two initialization steps need only be performed once, prior to first use of the system.
+Subsequent invocations of `gdrive` or the DriveCommandLine utilities should not require further initialization unless you wish to change the location of your local storage or the authentication token expires.

+Once you have initialized DriveCommandLine you can populate your local storage folder with Google Drive folder IDs by running the `getfolderids` command.

 ## Documentation